 Bacterial toxins are substances capable of causing damage to the body.

 They can be classified as exotoxins and endotoxins.
-Toxins are defined as soluble substances, generally of protein origin, which in turn alter the normal metabolism of the host cell or tissue with the same effects.
+Toxins are defined as soluble substances, generally of protein origin, which alter the normal metabolism of the host cell or tissue with the same effects.

 The exotoxins are divided into three groups according to their interactions with the host cells.
-These affect mainly cellular functions, nerve cells and the gastrointestinal tract.
+These affect mainly cellular functions, nerve cells, and the gastrointestinal tract.

 The third group has the highest number of toxins and the most important virulence factors.
-The following toxins are found in this group: diphtheria toxin, cholera toxin, LT, Shiga toxin, botulinum toxin, tetanus toxin, pertussis toxin (whooping cough), invasive guanylate cyclase (whooping cough) and Exotoxin A (pulmonary infections in patients with cystic fibrosis).
+The following toxins are found in this group: diphtheria toxin, cholera toxin, LT, Shiga toxin, botulinum toxin, tetanus toxin, pertussis toxin (whooping cough), invasive guanylate cyclase (whooping cough), and Exotoxin A (pulmonary infections in patients with cystic fibrosis).